 Are you prepared to spend a long time away from friends and family?

 Depending on the program you choose, you’ll be away from home—and campus—for anywhere from a couple of weeks to an entire year.
 Naturally, you’ll miss your friends and family, and the feelings can be even more extreme when big changes are on the horizon.
 Are you worried about your grandmother’s declining health?
 Is your brother getting married while you’re abroad?
 Being away from your family during times of grief and joy affects your emotional health.
-If you are anticipating a big event in the near future, consider a shorter study abroad program or defer your departure a semester.
+If you are anticipating a big event in the near future, make sure that you have the time and the money to return home from abroad to attend, consider a shorter study abroad program, or defer your departure by a semester.

 Can you maintain your long-distance relationship?